neurodebian/neurodebian/sphinx/install_pkg.rst

 Step 1
 ------

-*[skip this steps if your machine is already configured to use this repository]*
+*[skip this steps if your are using the NeuroDebian virtual machine or if your machine is already configured to use this repository]*

 .. include:: reposetup.rst